Trekking in Nepal during October

-This is the fall season; some flowers are still blooming in the middle and high hills of Nepal.
-The clouds can begin to form during the late afternoon, and it can start raining in the lower altitude and snow in the higher elevations during the late afternoons.
-This could be a good thing as it can clear the clouds and clear the clouds for excellent mountain views the next morning.
+This is the fall season; some flowers are still blooming in Nepal’s middle and high hills.
+However, the clouds can begin to form during the late afternoon, and it can start raining at the lower altitude and snow in the higher elevations during the late afternoons.
+This could be a good thing to clear the clouds and clear the clouds for excellent mountain views the next morning.

 - The trekkers will start to be seen in significant numbers on the trail and in the lodges during October.

 - You will be warm to hot while hiking during the daytime.

 - You will meet plenty of other trekkers on the trail and lodges.

 - You can use the Internet (if it is not too slow) for weather forecasts and temperatures.

 - A lot of people could be queuing for hot showers.